 “Grid /Window/Box” Method of multiplying 2-digit by 2-digit numbers:

-Last week we began reviewing the process of multiplying 2-digit numbers by 1-digit numbers.
+Before the Thanksgiving holidays, we began reviewing the process of multiplying 2-digit numbers by 1-digit numbers.
 We viewed the videos below to help us understand how we use the values of the digits to multiply.
 Ask your child to teach you how to do this type of multiplication.
 If he/she can teach it to you, then you know he/she has learned it!

 We’ve learned how to use expanded form and area models to multiply, so now we’re moving to the next step: replacing the area models with numbers.
 Check out the video below for the explanation of “grid” multiplication.